Bookkeepers insurance

 • Cyber and data risks insurance

-Cyber and data risks insurance pays the costs of:
+In the aftermath of a cyber-attack, cyber and data risks insurance pays the costs of:

 • restoring data and equipment